techidaily/site-fox-blue/source/_posts/updated-2024-approved-innovate-with-ease-top-sites-for-downloadable-text-extensions.md

 ![freepik text effect](https://images.wondershare.com/filmora/article-images/2022/09/freepik-text-effect.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KF793jv1LIc?si=fJOogQJ2f8JUfTzZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You can also search different categories of text effects such as 3D text effect, neon effect, gold effect, and much more.
 You can also sort the text effects by their color and orientation so that you can choose as per your project requirements.
 You get exactly what you see in the mock typography and you can download PSD file instantly and edit everything as per your preference.
 The website is particularly popular for its 3D text effects, text effect fonts, and gold text effects.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/q4-YQ9Wjtfg?si=6afn1fydg_Wb9B8z" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 2\.
 GraphicsFamily